 First the Employer wishes to have the following work carried out:

-to undertake the enabling works to the Museum of Liverpool Wondrous Place Gallery .
-The works will involve the following areas: , blind repairs, installation, 1st fix electrical installation and painting and redecoration ("the Works") under the direction of the Contract Administrator referred to in Article 3.
+to undertake the enabling works to the National Museums Liverpool Quayside Improvement Works .
+The works will involve the following areas: , installation of pedestrian barriers, new fencing and gates, security cages, lighting, redecoration and repair to containers and cabin and general making good of floor surfaces ("the Works") under the direction of the Contract Administrator referred to in Article 3.

 Second the Employer has had the following documents prepared which show and describe the work to be done: